dalnefre/FPGA/tutorial/uart/README.md

 needed to represent serial data.

 The following waveform represents transmission of a single letter 'K' in isolation.
+This includes a START bit, 8 data bits, and a STOP bit (8-N-1 format).

 ```
 _____     _______     ___         ___     _________